docelic/terminfo/README.md

 file path instead of performing autodetection, and the term name will be read from the file.

-Otherwise, autodetection will be performed and the terminfo file will be searched in the above documented directories.
+Otherwise, autodetection of the terminal will be performed and the equivalent terminfo file will be searched in the above documented directories.

 ## API documentation